 And you talk about differentiation, attraction and, you know, making sure that you connect with people.
 And I really believe that a lot of those chinks in the armor is how we do that.
 I’d love for you to share a little bit about the book, how you think that the concept may may help the introverted audience, but also how their introversion may play towards or against them applying those strategies.

 Mike: Yeah, I think it serves a, you know, the long title could have been Be Yourself because it is different, you know, Do you Because the others don’t do you And you’ll stand out those are other alternative titles and you’ll see over my shoulder here, my left shoulder says be yourself.
-The essence of distinguish ourselves is not to change who we are.
+The essence of what does authenticity in business really mean of distinguish ourselves is not to change who we are.

 You know, tell them we’re going to tell them.
 Tell them, tell them what you told them.
 And we go into this format approach.
 We say, that’s that’s the standard.
 Therefore, I need to be that.
 But at the same time, it’s not truly who we are.
 There’s something as off kilter and humans are really good at sensing this.
 We all know when something or someone is a phony, but not like, Oh my God, that’s so fake.

 Just a little.
 This is a little off.
 It’s is or I’ve heard this before or the fact is all of us have a distinct differentiation of ourselves if we really lean into it.
-One of my favorite introverts of all time on the stage is Brené Brown, Like the authority of Introversion.
+One of my favorite introverts of all time on the stage is Brené Brown, like the authority on introversion.
 And look at the audience.
 She’s commanding.
 I remember watching her Ted or Ted speech where she said she did this presentation and she called her friends and I don’t know, I’m going to do here.

 I was working with a bookkeeper who said, I love numbers so much, but I showed no emotion.
 I have a very flat affect.
 I know.
 I suppose to get charged up on a phone call and say, We’ve got this in order to get your numbers going.
 She’s But it’s so hard for me to do that because that’s not who I am.